mlabs-haskell/hydra-auction-onchain/docs/spec.md

   }
 ```

+In the auction terms, the seller defines
+the minimum ADA amount (`at'MinDepositAmount`)
+that he expects to see in bidder deposits
+to consider allowing those bidders to participate.

 If a bidder places a winning bid in the auction
 but does not purchase the auction lot by the deadline,
 then the winning bidder's deposit is forfeited to the seller.
-This doesn't guarantee that the winning bid will be honored in the auction, but the bid deposit can compensate the seller
+This doesn't guarantee that the winning bid will be honored in the auction,
+but the bid deposit can compensate the seller
 for the waste of time caused by the bidder's unserious bid.

-In the auction terms, the seller defines
-the minimum ADA amount (`at'MinDepositAmount`)
-that he expects to see in bidder deposits
-to consider allowing those bidders to participate.
+Again, a bidder can use `bi'BidderAddress` and `bi'BidderVk`
+based on the same key or not.
+They represent two different roles respectively:
+* `bi'BidderAddress` acts as buyer/guarantor
+who is expected to buy the lot in the case of a win;
+* `bi'BidderVk` authorizes the bids.

 ### Authorization by seller